dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ![](https://media.tenor.com/HMsPIS-VAxAAAAAC/gandalf-lotr.gif)

-After going for the user flag (LOL) we can escalate privileges to get an SYSTEN shell.
+After going for the user flag (LOL) we can escalate privileges to get an SYSTEM shell.
 For that, we check our privileges and groups using the __whoami /all__ comman.
 We'll receive an output similar to the one below.

 ```
 C:\shared>whoami /all